TheBialy3/java-project/README.md

 The game is written in Java and utilizes only the Swing and Runnable libraries, while the rest of the code is implemented as objects.
 I am trying to write clear, simple, and functional code.
 This project is a tower defense game with simple graphics that I created using Asprite and Paint.

 Here is a short video demonstrating how the game works. https://youtu.be/lEH6rjY4QOU
+Karol Białas